SalomonMetre/Bash-Scripting/README.md

 ## Saving an output of echo in a file
     echo TEXT > fileName.txt

-## Open a prompt and write some text to a text file
+## Opening a prompt and writing some text to a text file
     cat > fileName.txt

-## Append some text to a text file
+## Appending some text to a text file
     cat >> fileName.txt

 ## One-line comment